Rigshospitalet-KFNM/DicomNode/docs/source/tutorials/configuring_a_pipeline.md

 that generates a query Dataset and sends a C-FIND to the SCP.
 We get some answers and we pick the studies that we need, and send a C-MOVE for the studies we need.
 The connection closes and we set the Input as filled.

+### The nitty-gritty implementation details

+#### Historic Attributes

+A historic input have different requirements to a standard abstract input.
+First of all a historic endpoint need an `address` attribute of type:
+`dicomnode.dicom.dimse.Address`.
+This address must accept C-FIND and C-MOVE from the node using the nodes AE title.
+The node must also have been created as a move destination in the SCP.

+Unlike normal inputs you should **NOT** overwrite the validate function.
+A historic input validates to true when It has finished a single connection to the `SCP`.

+#### C-FIND, C-MOVE - Query and Retrieve

+When dicom datasets are send from the source, the `add_image` is called for all `AbstractInput`s are called.
+The historic inputs `add_image` is a tad different.
+Instead of trying to add it calls:
+  `check_query_dataset(self, current_study: Dataset) -> Optional[Dataset]`
+Where the `current_study` argument is the dataset send by the source.

+**You must overwrite this function yourself**.
+If it returns `None` it indicates that the source dataset couldn't be used to generate the query dataset and nothing else happens.
+If you return a dataset, it's used to as the query dataset for a C-FIND against the `SCP` in the `address` attribute.

+Note that you can use `dicomnode.dicom.dimse.create_query_dataset` to easily create a valid query dataset.
+I recommend using `SERIES` level querying for the most precise control over which studies to retrieve.

+You can see what Tags are relevant in the Conformance statement of your SCP.

+It's often difficult to craft a C-FIND query, that only includes exactly what you want, as a matter of fact it's ill advised, since there might a type of dataset, that you fail to account for.
+Instead you should craft a query dataset from each relevant find response.

+This is what:
+`handle_found_dataset(self, found_dataset: Dataset) -> Optional[Dataset]:`
+method is for which is another method you **MUST** implement in your historic input.

+Again if you return a dataset that will be used for a C-Move, while if you return, the node considers the series irrelevant.

 ### What is going to go wrong: